honguyenthienphu/E-commerce_Operational_Performance/README.md

   <li>Click on the "ga_sessions_" table to open it.</li>
 </ul>
 <h2>IV.
 Exploring the Dataset</h2>
 <h3>1.
-Calculate total Visit, Pageview and Transaction for January, February and March 2017</h3>
+Query 1 - Calculate total Visit, Pageview and Transaction for January, February and March 2017</h3>
 <h4>Step:</h4>
 <ul>
   <li>Step 1: Select the Dataset</li>